Overview and sequence

 Scope

-As a general rule, you should not let yourself get intimidated by tips from others regarding the length of your CV and the scope of the individual sections.
+As a general rule, you should not let yourself get intimidated by tips from others regarding the length of your CV / résumé and the scope of the individual sections.
 However, the information in a longer document or section must still always pique curiosity.
-Naturally, someone who has to present a longer career and has worked in a number of different positions will have a longer document than someone changing jobs for the first time.
+Naturally, someone who has to present a longer career and has worked in several different positions will have a longer document than someone changing jobs for the first time.

-As long as you keep your CV exciting, it doesn’t contain any unnecessary repetitions and provides the right overall picture of your profile, everything is fine.
+As long as you keep your CV / résumé exciting, it doesn’t contain any unnecessary repetitions, and provides the right overall picture of your profile, everything is fine.
 But don’t forget: The only goal is to be invited for an interview.